etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 ## device configuration

-Before your device can connect to your home wifi network it has to know wifi connexion parameters.
+Before your device can connect to your home wifi network it has to know your connection settings/parameters.

 If you installed python-miio, you can optionnaly check current device configuration with: